 TroFaCo is supported by Climate-KIC (Knowledge and Information Community), the EU’s largest public private partnership across sectors and geographies addressing climate change through innovation to build a zero carbon economy.
 Climate-KIC is supported by the European Institute of Innovation and Technology (EIT), a body of the European Union.

 180 degrees is a educational program of a large number of business schools.
-TroFaCo works with Copenhagen Business School in Denmark and Wharton School of Business at University of Pennsylvania, USA on development of our marketing and strategic directions for our development.
+TroFaCo works with Copenhagen Business School in Denmark, Kings College in the UK and University of Antwerp in Belgium on development of our marketing and strategic directions for our development.
 Previously we also worked with Wharton School of Business at University of Pennsylvania, USA.

-The ‘Green Church’ initiative of the National Council of Churches in Denmark buys its offsets from TroFaCo, in a long-term agreement.
+The ‘Green Church’ initiative of the National Council of Churches in Denmark buys its climate change mitigation from TroFaCo, in a long-term agreement.

 The TroFaCo approach attracts much attention and we regularly receive requests for adding new partners.
 These are very welcome.
 Please send us an email or give us a call, if you are interested.
 But please consider that TroFaCo is a socio-economic enterprise and needs sales to operate.
 We are not a funding or marketing support operation.
 Also, the TroFaCo appoach is based on collaboration with well-organised, existing groups of farmers, who have the capacity to enter agreements and manage the planted trees.

-If you are business or public entity wanting to offset your carbon footprint, please contact us directly.
+If you are business or public entity wanting to compensate for your carbon footprint, please contact us directly.

 Frequently Asked Questions – FAQ’s